It is midday in summer, your car cooling fan is blowing, and then everything comes to a grinding halt.

 - Air-conditioning does not function.
 Some vehicles’ air conditioning compressor fans also use the fan relay to turn on and off.
 Consequently, they fail to turn on whenever there is a fault with the cooling fan relay system.

 Where Do the Four Wires Of an Electric Fan Relay Go?

 A relay without housing

-- First，wire 85 connects the relay to the thermostatic switch, which determines when the fan is operational.
+- First， wire 85 connects the relay to the thermostatic switch, determining when the fan is operational.

-- Finally, wire 30 links to your car battery and requires a constant 12-Volt current.
+- Finally, wire 30 links to your car battery, requiring a constant 12-Volt current.